hackclub/hackclub/workshops/memory_game/README.md

 Now we have to create four constants as:

-- `board` : the `div` element with class of `board` using [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
+- `board`: the `div` element with class of `board` using [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
-- `result` : the `span` with id of `score`, to add the live score.
+- `result`: the `span` with an id of `score`, to add the live score.
 - `placeholder`: for placeholder image.
-Placeholder image represents back side of our cards.
+Placeholder image represents the backside of our cards.
-- `blank`: for blank image.
+- `blank`: for the blank image.
 In place of the empty card, a blank image is displayed.

 ```javascript
 const board = document.querySelector('.board')